AA to Bachelor's Degree Completion

 If you are graduating with your AA from Kirkwood, Harper, or another individually reviewed and approved school that means that you will enter Cornell with all of your general education requirements completed.
 Your solid understanding of fundamentals means that you can dive deep into your major coursework from your first Block at Cornell.
 The pace on the Block plan and our 18-day schedule will be new, but we know you’ve got the right background to succeed.

-The 2 + 2 program means that we anticipate you’ll graduate in two years from Cornell.
-Although some majors may require courses to be taken in a particular sequence, which may extend your graduation date beyond two years, we do everything we can to help you succeed and transition, we make a number of resources available to you as soon as you commit to transferring into Cornell.
+The 2 + 2 program means that we anticipate (depending on your major) you’ll graduate in two years from Cornell.
+Although some majors may require courses to be taken in a particular sequence, which may extend your graduation date beyond two years, we do everything we can to help you succeed and transition by providing a number of resources to you as soon as you commit to transferring into Cornell.

 A Cornell advisor experienced with transfer students will be assigned to you right away—you can start working with your Cornell advisor while you are still a student at Kirkwood or Harper to assess whether your current courses are the best choice for your Cornell major and start thinking about how you’ll transition your course of study from Kirkwood or Harper into Cornell as soon as you arrive.